ANALYTICS SOLUTIONS2025-12-30

 Before the meeting, ask Alexa to help you find an open conference room.
 Just ran out of stationery?
 Ask Alexa to order fresh supplies.

-You can even use such personal devices to make hands-free phone calls or even send out SMS.
+You can even use such personal devices to make hands-free phone calls or send SMS messages.
 Such intelligent assistants can quickly check calendars, help schedule meetings, manage to-do lists, and set reminders.

-Alexa can also help find information in popular business applications like Salesforce.
+Alexa can also help find information in popular business applications, such as Salesforce.

-Analytics, per see, and even Marketing, too, can benefit, in 2 ways.
-Integrating digital voice assistants in the Enterprise, as I have explained is one.
-The other is to consume data from a user who has handled Alexa or Siri, or a Bixby, and captures both, user intent and contextual data to track user actions.
+Analytics, per se, and even Marketing, too, can benefit in 2 ways.
+Integrating digital voice assistants in the Enterprise, as I have explained, is one.
+The other is to consume data from a user who has used Alexa, Siri, or Bixby, and to capture both user intent and contextual data to track user actions.

-We have seen in just under a decade, as I had mentioned in the first part of this post, CRM has gone from being 100% face-to-face or phone-based to a diverse, omnichannel.
+We have seen, in just under a decade, as I mentioned in the first part of this post, CRM has gone from being 100% face-to-face or phone-based to a diverse, omnichannel approach.

 Now, it’s got even more sophisticated, cutting out humans altogether from the entire process.
-Companies now employ automated conversational solutions, like chatbots and digital voice assistants that interact directly with the customer and collect data.
+Companies now employ automated conversational solutions, such as chatbots and digital voice assistants, that interact directly with customers and collect data.

-Deploying Artificial Intelligence, a deep analysis of voice data can help brands get insights into their audience and help them make recommendations.
+Deploying Artificial Intelligence: A deep analysis of voice data can help brands gain insights into their audience and make recommendations.

 I leave you with this thought…..

-There’s talk of Enterprises seeing a movement similar to the Bring Your Own Device (BYOD) one, where digital voice assistants are concerned.
+There’s talk of Enterprises seeing a movement similar to the Bring Your Own Device (BYOD) trend, with digital voice assistants at the center.
 It’s like bringing your laptops and PDAs to work.

-There are two opinions over this.
-While one segment is all for it and agrees that eventually, such digital assistants will become part of the corporate scenario, so BYOD is just waiting to happen, the other cautions that it may not be as easy as some would like to think.
-Standing as a hurdle are security issues, and of course, the fact that this could mean sensitive organization data falling in the wrong hands or being sold.
+There are two opinions on this.
+While one segment is all for it and agrees that such digital assistants will eventually become part of the corporate landscape, BYOD is just waiting to happen, the other cautions that it may not be as easy as some would like to think.
+Standing as a hurdle are security issues, and, of course, the fact that this could mean sensitive organizational data falling into the wrong hands or being sold.

 So, what do you think?
 Why don’t you write your views in the ‘Comments’ section below?